The World Bucket ListThe World Bucket List

 The Enhydrina Schistosa, commonly known as the beaked sea snake, is responsible for the majority of the human deaths caused by any sea snake.
 This snake bite is an extremely dangerous one.

 This is a highly venomous snake that is said to be four to eight times more lethal than a cobra.
+For a more positive note, have a look at our list of the cutest snake breeds in the world.

 3. Textile cone snails – also known as a cigarette snail